Tim MacGougan, VP of Product, Hinge

-The data revealed people were procrastinating on connecting with their incoming likes because all likes were displayed in one list.
+Using Mixpanel data, Hinge saw that people were procrastinating on connecting with their incoming likes because all likes were displayed in one list.
 Consequently, the common user behavior was to browse, pick a few connections, and forget the rest.
 After this discovery, the team switched to an interface that only displayed one incoming like at a time, making users more likely to go on dates.
 “This was aimed at solving the signal and noise problem—we wanted people to focus on their matches and not the next person,” said Tim.

-After users both liked each other, sometimes a stalemate would ensue.
+After two users “liked” each other, sometimes a stalemate would ensue.
 “Let’s say I like your photo and you choose to connect with me.
 Now whose turn is it to start the chat?” asked Tim.
 “People didn’t always know, so we gave them a nudge with a feature called Your Turn which placed a badge on the initiator’s profile that indicates whose turn it is to start the chat.”
-By implementing Your Turn, Time and team reduced conversation stalemates by 13 percent.
+By implementing Your Turn, Time and team reduced conversation stalemates by 13%.

-All the while, Hinge keeps a pulse on what users say.
+Hinge constantly keeps a pulse on what users say.
 “If we launch a new feature, I’ll always check in with the customer service team.
 I’ll ask them to tell us about any negative sentiment.
 The good result is that you hear nothing.
-But user analytics helps us monitor the whole ecosystem so we get both views.”
+But user analytics helps us monitor the whole ecosystem so we get both views,” says Tim.

 Always learning from its data, and evolving how they work, is the heart and soul of what’s made Hinge’s product successful.
 Today, Tim and the Hinge team continue to make strides and improve the user experience.
 They’re currently building features to help learn from users offline so they can go deeper and test more theories.
 And they’ll continue to focus as much on their process as they do on the product itself.